Skip to main content

 IBHS research proves shingles hit by small hail become ten times more vulnerable to future storms.
 Your insurer cannot dismiss 'too-small' hail.

-The Science of Hail Damage: Test Squares, Impact Patterns, and What Engineers Get Wrong
+The Science of Hail Damage: Test Squares and Impacts

-Understand the forensic science behind hail damage identification on roofs.
-Learn how test squares work, what distinguishes real hail impacts from other damage, and how to counter carrier engineer mischaracterizations.
+The forensic science behind hail damage on roofs: how test squares work, what distinguishes real hail impacts, and how to counter carrier engineer reports.

-Courts and insurers are increasingly defining hail damage more narrowly, requiring functional impairment rather than cosmetic impact.
-What policyholders need to know.
+Courts and insurers increasingly require functional impairment rather than cosmetic impact for hail damage.
+What policyholders need to know before a denial.

-The Statement of Loss: A Forgotten but Essential Claims Document
+The Statement of Loss: An Essential Claims Document

-What a statement of loss is, how it differs from a proof of loss, and why preparing one helps policyholders, public adjusters, and attorneys organize and understand a claim before taking the next step.
+What a statement of loss is, how it differs from a proof of loss, and why preparing one helps policyholders, PAs, and attorneys map a claim's next steps.

-Your home survived the wildfire — but it may still be damaged.
-Extreme heat from a nearby fire can warp siding, compromise windows, damage roofing underlayment, and degrade wiring — all without visible flame contact.
-Learn what to look for.
+Your home survived, but heat from a nearby wildfire can warp siding, compromise windows, damage roofing underlayment, and degrade wiring without visible flame.

-Wear and Tear Is a Cause of Loss Exclusion — Not a Condition of Property Exclusion
+Wear and Tear Is a Cause-of-Loss Exclusion, Not Property

-The most misunderstood exclusion in property insurance.
-Your policy excludes wear and tear as a CAUSE OF LOSS — it does not exclude damage to property that happens to be worn.
-If wind blew the shingles off, wear and tear didn't cause the loss.
+Your policy excludes wear and tear as a CAUSE OF LOSS - not damage to worn property.
+If wind blew the shingles off, wear and tear didn't cause it.
 Wind did.

 What Hailstone Research Tells Us About Insurance Claims

-IBHS research on 2,500+ hailstones proves hail damage is far more complex than insurers claim.
-Real hailstones are not perfect spheres, maximum sizes far exceed the average, and lab tests overstate impact force.
+IBHS research on 2,500+ hailstones shows hail damage is more complex than insurers claim.
+Real hailstones aren't spheres, and lab tests overstate impact force.

 Wind Damage Insurance Claims